caderek/arrows/packages/worker/README.md

 ### `handler`

-Handler is a user-defined function passed to `worker` or `spawn` function.
+A handler is a user-defined function passed to `worker` or `spawn` function.

-Errors thrown inside handlers will be automatically catched and converted to rejected promises.
+Errors thrown inside handlers will be automatically caught and converted to rejected promises.

-Handler can be an `async` function, can return promise.
+The handler can be an `async` function, can return a promise.

 #### Parameters